Clinical Presentation and Natural History of T1D

 The most common presentation of T1D in children is absolute insulin deficiency, leading to diabetic ketoacidosis (DKA), which has higher rates in African American and Hispanic children.3

-The rate of β-cell destruction can significantly vary on both an individual level and across populations and age groups.1 It can be more rapid in children, and usually slower in adults, although most of what we know about natural history of T1D has been extrapolated from pediatric studies.1 It also differs between individuals, with environmental, physiological, and genetic factors determining functional β-cell mass and c-peptide levels, a marker of endogenous insulin production.1,4 A model about T1D natural history, originally proposed in 1986, describes a somewhat linear concept of progression, from genetic predisposition to a progressive loss of insulin release and development of T1D, and is shown in black in figure below.4 However, recent research suggests a heterogeneity of the natural history and progression of T1D, which is noted in blue in the figure below, and has improved our understanding of T1D progression and opportunities for asymptomatic screening, early detection, and early treatment.4
+It also differs between individuals, with environmental, physiological, and genetic factors determining functional β-cell mass and C-peptide levels, a marker of endogenous insulin production.1,4 A model about T1D natural history, originally proposed in 1986, describes a somewhat linear concept of progression, from genetic predisposition to a progressive loss of insulin release and development of T1D, and is shown in black in the figure below.4 However, recent research suggests a heterogeneity of the natural history and progression of T1D, which is noted in blue in the figure below, and has improved our understanding of T1D progression and opportunities for asymptomatic screening, early detection, and early treatment.4

 References